Conor-Hinchee/ThoseGuysApplianceRepair/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Those Guys Appliance Repair
-Those Guys Appliance Repair is a business based in Clovis, NM and this is is web code.
+Those Guys Appliance Repair is a business based in Clovis, NM and this is the code that runs their website.

 ## Screenshots
 Include logo/demo screenshot etc.